voronp/type-graphql-dataloader/README.md

 }
 ```

 `@TypeormLoader` does not need arguments since `v0.4.0`.
-In order to pass foeign key explicitly, arguments are still supported.
+In order to pass foreign key explicitly, arguments are still supported.
 Take a look at previous [README](https://github.com/slaypni/type-graphql-dataloader/blob/v0.3.7/README.md#with-typeorm) for details.

 ### With Custom DataLoader